rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-08-29-Namaskara-world-Team-Diasbits.md

 twitter: s_jain1107 and pallavi_shastry
 ---

-We are Pallavi and Sakshi [Team Diasbits](http://defendingdiaspora.wordpress.com/).
+We are Pallavi and Sakshi [Team Diasbits](http://defendingdiaspora.wordpress.com/) from India.
 The name Diasbits, as we are contributing a bit to [diaspora*](https://github.com/diaspora/diaspora), the privacy-aware, decentralized social network.
 Also, Diasbits, came to our mind as assembling bits of diaspora* to enhance its developement.

 <img src ="https://f.cloud.github.com/assets/4617609/1040803/1b694b66-0fc1-11e3-941f-cca6b365c978.jpg" alt="Pallavi and Sakshi together in Bangalore" width = "500" height = "400">